Sensors Guide · Air Combat

 F-35 AESA Radar — The Key to Stealth Dominance

 The AN/APG-81 is one of the most advanced AESA radars ever built.
-Learn why the F-35’s radar is considered its most important advantage.
+Why the F-35’s radar is considered its most important advantage.

 How Radar Works — Electronic Warfare Fundamentals